jdofa/Calculator/README.md

 # Calculator
-A calculator made using C++ and the .NET framework.
+A calculator made using C++/CLI and the .NET framework.